irods/irods_client_zone_management_tool/README.md

 ```

 ### 3. Deploy the iRODS Client REST Mid-Tier API
 Please refer to [iRODS Client REST API](https://github.com/irods/irods_client_rest_cpp) and build this repository.
-You will need the hostname and port of this service.
+You will need the hostname, port, and version of this service.

+The C++ REST API must be version 0.9.1 or later.

 ### 4. Setup Environment Variables
 Create a file named '.env' and place under the root directory.
 Please refer to sample.env file, setup the following environment variables and save the file.